Scoring documents based on the closest ones with multiple kNN fields

 As you can see, the vector data needs to be prepared for the document to get ingested.
 There are a couple of ways you can do this:

-• one calling the inference API on the text_embedding model outside of Elasticsearch to get the data vectorized, as shown above (I've mentioned it here as a reference, though we'd want to go instead using a inference processor pipeline) and
+• one calling the inference API on the text_embedding model outside of Elasticsearch to get the data vectorized, as shown above (I've mentioned it here as a reference, though we'd want to go instead using an inference processor pipeline) and

-• the other is to setup and use the inference pipeline.
+• the other is to set up and use the inference pipeline.

 Setting up an inference processor